Last updated on June 29th, 2023 at 04:52 pm

-In this post on J-K Flip-Flop, we will study the Race Around Condition in a clocked (level-triggered) JK flip-flop.
-But before that, we will study the Logic symbol, truth table, operation of Positive-edge triggered J-K flip-flop and the J-K Excitation Table or J-K Transition Table.
-Finally, we will know about 7476 TTL IC (a J-K flip-flop based IC).
+In this post, we will study the Race Around Condition in JK flip flop.
+But before that, we will study the Logic symbol, truth table, operation of Positive-edge triggered JK flip-flop, and the JK Excitation Table or JK Transition Table.
+Finally we will find how to avoid the race around condition in JK flip flop.

 The J-K flip-flop has the features of all the other types of flip-flops.
 The logic symbol for the positive-edge triggered J-K flip-flop is illustrated in Fig.1.1(a).
 The inputs labeled J and K are the data inputs.
 The input labeled CLK is the clock input.
 Outputs Q and Q’ are the usual normal and complementary outputs on a flip-flop.